Odin-SMR/hermod/Documentation/odin.hermod.rst

 Other tools :

-        GCC have to bee installed to be able to compile all python modules.
+        GCC have to be installed to be able to compile all python modules.

 .. _Python: http://python.org/
 .. _MySQL: http://dev.mysql.com/doc/refman/5.1/en/